Skip to main content

 # Blocks until all reduce calls complete.

-# The behavior and signature of function.reduce is very similar to Python's functools.reduce except it's parallel.
+# The behavior and signature of function.reduce is very similar to Python's functools.reduce except it's distributed.

 total: TotalSum = sum_total.reduce(squares, TotalSum(value=0))